twplatformlabs/pskctl-auth0-managment/README.md

 - An the 0auth2/oidc integration with each of the kubernetes cluster to enable bounded access to team resources on the cluster, and
 - to authN/Z calls to the custom platfom product APIs (typically using the platform cli `pskctl`).

 The oauth0/oidc flow required by the pskctl tool is available in the free tier of Auth0.
-Complete these [bootstrap](doc/bootstrap.md) steps as part of signing up for Auth0 and preparing for the pipeline managed Auth0 configuration.
+Complete these [bootstrap](doc/bootstrap.md) steps, using your own cli and tenant identies, as part of signing up for Auth0 and preparing for the pipeline managed Auth0 configuration.

 With a management api token now available, this pipeline will perform the following tasks: